-Peru is a trip that all people love to do once in a lifetime, a wonderful trip inside the navel of the world.
-Art, nature and history take you to the gateway to Machu Picchu, one of the Seven Wonders of the Modern World.
+Peru is a trip that most people would love to do at least once in their lifetime.
+It is a wonderful trip inside the navel of the world.
+Art, nature and history take you to the gateway of Machu Picchu, one of the Seven Wonders of the Modern World.

-Day 2: Travel to Cusco.
-Visit San Pedro Market.
+Day 2: Lima – Cusco and San Pedro Market.

 Day 5: Patacancha Valley and Machu Picchu.

-The day begins with a short ride from the hotel to Patacancha valley and the gorgeous hamlet of Marcacocha with its beautiful chapel.
-After this we walk up an ancient Inca Trail to Pumamarca, which showcases a unique example of circular Inca and pre-Inca buildings.
-From here we walk down past Inca terraces, still used for agriculture, and back into the village of Ollantaytambo, the ruins of an impressive Inca fortress, and the nearby small town, where you’ll explore this archeological site before heading to Albergue restaurant to try the most famous dish in the Andes.
-Pachamanca is the traditional Peruvian dish common in the central Andean region.
+The day begins with a short ride from the hotel to the Patacancha valley and the gorgeous hamlet of Marcacocha with its beautiful chapel.
+Next we will walk up an ancient Inca Trail to Pumamarca, which showcases a unique example of circular Inca and pre-Inca buildings.
+From here we walk down past Inca terraces, still used for agriculture, and then back into the village of Ollantaytambo.
+The ruins in Ollantaytambo include an impressive Inca fortress.
+You’ll explore this archeological site before heading to Albergue restaurant to try the most famous dish in the Andes, Pachamana.
+Pachamanca is a very traditional Peruvian dish common in the central Andean region.

 The word Pachamanca comes from the Quechua indigenous language, with “pacha” meaning earth and “manka” meaning pot.
 This tradition supposedly dates to before the Spanish conquest in 1532 and was a form of ritual to celebrate life and fertility and to thank “pacha mama”, or mother earth, for providing food.
 While you are waiting for the food to cook, our chef will take you on a tour of the organic farm that provides 90% of ingredients for the Pachamanca.
 They grow many varieties including typical local plants like huacatay (black mint), Inca berries and quinoa, and raise their own rabbits, ducks and sheep.